Professor of Machine Learning Systems

 ndl32@cam.ac.uk

-I am an Associate Professor in the department of Computer Science and Technology at the University of Cambridge, where I lead the Machine Learning Systems lab.
-Our mission is to invent the next-generation of breakthrough ML-centric systems.
+I am a full Professor in the department of Computer Science and Technology at the University of Cambridge, where I lead the Cambridge Machine Learning Systems lab (CaMLSys).
+Our mission at CaMLSys is to invent the next-generation of breakthrough ML-centric systems.
+I am also a Fellow of St. John’s College.

 NEWS